 - Commission of Winner’s Trophy – APSA 2021 Annual Conference Dinner

-- The prize will recognise a PhD of distinction in the field of gender and/or women and politics, broadly defined, submitted at an Australian University.
+- The prize will recognize a PhD of distinction in the field of gender and/or women and politics, broadly defined, submitted by PhD students who are Australian residents, at an Australian University.

 - Supervisors will be invited to submit for consideration for the Thelma Hunter Award dissertations awarded to their PhD students in the previous two academic years.